-If your kid shorter than an average 11 year old, you can test a 24 inch bike that could be a better fit.
+If your kid is shorter than an average 11-year-old, you can test a 24-inch bike that could be a better fit.

-Likewise, if your kid is very tall, consider a 26 inch adults bike.
+Likewise, if your kid is very tall, consider a 26-inch adult bike.

 What Size Road Bike For 11 Year Old Boy?